richieYT-wan/ADA-p4-data-story/index.md

 Visually, we notice that there are many more green edges than red edges, as explained above due to the difference in degree of nodes for both sub-networks.
 On top of that, we see that the positive subset is more densely connected than the negative subset.

-In conclusion, birds of a green feather flock together, when birds with sad, red feathers get separated from the pack.
+In conclusion, birds of a green feather flock together, when birds with sad, red feathers get separated from the pack !